Andyroid0/Phaser_template/readme.md

 parcel src/index.html -p 1234
 ```

-Change 8000 to whatever you want.
+Change 1234 to whatever you want.

-## Other Notes

-[parcel-plugin-clean-easy](https://github.com/lifuzhao100/parcel-plugin-clean-easy) is used to ensure only the latest files are in the `dist` folder.
-You can modify this behavior by changing `parcelCleanPaths` in `package.json`.

-[parcel-plugin-static-files](https://github.com/elwin013/parcel-plugin-static-files-copy#readme) is used to copy static files from `public` into the output directory and serve it.
-You can add additional paths by modifying `staticFiles` in `package.json`.